MatejKoplan/flats_spider/README.md

 It exposes the database via localhost:8000.

 ## 8. Fix loading pages beyond first page of houses
-This site seems to have some scraping protections implemented.
+The domain sreality.cz seems to have some scraping protections implemented.
 When requesting data with HTTP requests, or with a browser marked as a spider, the requests returned empty pages.

 I managed to improve on this with playwright, now https://www.sreality.cz/en/search/for-sale/houses loads correctly.